Vanilla Kouign-Amann

 Pastry Dough

-In the bowl of a stand mixer fitted with the paddle attachment, add yeast and warm water.
-Stir together until combined.
-Add bread flour, eggs, sugar and salt.
-Mix on low speed for 4 minutes.
-Stop the mixer and scrape the sides and bottom of the bowl.
-Continue mixing on medium speed for 6 minutes.
-The dough should be sticky and elastic, but cohesive.
+2. Add bread flour, eggs, granulated sugar, and salt.
+Mix on low speed for 4 minutes, then scrape the bowl and mix on medium speed for 6 more minutes.
+The dough should be sticky, elastic, and well-formed.

 Butter Block